paultopia/experimental_csl_json_pdf_embed/coherent/readme.md

 --
 CURRENTLY
 - I can read xml file as xmp metadata and shove it into file, and then inspecting the file with cat shows it in there (though I need to pull out the metadata to make sure it's readable by the library)
+- UPDATE: I can read metadata and confirm that it's correct.
 ---

 NEXT STEP: